-Multi-Site Wafer Testing on NI STS
+Multi-Site Wafer Level Testing on NI STS

 The first step was to use LabVIEW to develop the individual tests, this allowed us to have the flexibility to test the hardware as well as find optimal architecture for the software.
 Each test was developed, debugged and optimised in a lab environment to avoid unnecessary time in the actual test area (this was a clean room environment and wasn’t the most comfortable place to work!)

 During this development we asked other departments to analyse some of the data – using various statistical methods – and also held code reviews to both check for mistakes and explain the operation.
 This proved quite interesting as there were often 2 or 3 ways of doing the same test, with different people arguing for each method.
 In some cases we developed 2 ways and tested for the quickest, the first idea was not always the best.

 As the STS hardware and the TSM software were relatively new products, we were in constant close contact with NI regarding issues, bugs and potential improvements.
-Between ourselves, NI and our customer we successfully implemented a test sequence that enabled multisite testing of LNAs and dramatically reduced the total test time for the whole wafer.
+Between ourselves, NI and our customer we successfully implemented a test sequence that enabled multisite wafer level testing of LNAs and dramatically reduced the total test time for the whole wafer.

 This project is part of our Semiconductor division